Sailesh-Singh/Cloud-Practitioner/Getting Started with Storage/README.md

     [<img src="assets/Block_storage.png" alt="Types_of_cloud-storage" align="left" width="90px" height="90px">]()

-    Block storage breaks up data into blocks and then stores those blocks as seperate pieces, each with a unique identifier.
+    Block storage breaks up data into blocks and then stores those blocks as separate pieces, each with a unique identifier.
 They are stored wherever it is most efficient.
 Thus, it can store those blocks across different systems and each block can be configured to work with different operating systems.

     <br>